serverless/serverless/README.md

 * [Twitter](https://twitter.com/goserverless)
 * [Serverless Meetups](http://www.meetup.com/serverless/)
 * [Contact Us](mailto:team@serverless.com)

+## Projects
+Serverless Projects are shareable.
+You can install these via the Serverless Framework CLI by using `$ serverless project install <project-name>`
+* [serverless-starter](https://github.com/serverless/serverless-starter) - A simple boilerplate for new projects with a few architectural options.
+* [serverless-graphql-blog](https://github.com/serverless/serverless-graphql-blog - A blog boilerplate that leverages GraphQL in front of DyndamoDB to offer a minimal REST API feautring only 1 endpoint.

 ## Plugins
 Serverless is comprised of Plugins.
 A group of default Plugins ship with the Framework, and here are some others you can add to improve/help your workflow: